The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Role Call: Hugh E. Wright as Librarian — Information Provider (male)

 Details: Dir.
 Theodore Melfi.
 Perf.
 Taraji P. Henson, Octavia Spencer, Janelle Monáe, Mahershala Ali.
 Fox 2000 Pictures, 2016.
 Based on the non-fiction book by Margot Lee Shetterly.

 Synopsis: A biographical film highlighting the personal and professional struggles and contributions of three African-American female mathematicians — or “computers” — at NASA during the early 1960s.
 Taraji P. Henson plays brilliant mathematician Katherine G. Johnson; Octavia Spencer, in an Oscar-nominated performance, plays mathematician and computer programmer Dorothy Vaughan; and Janelle Monáe plays firecracker engineer Mary Jackson.
 There is a brief, but pivotal, library scene in which Vaughan enters the “whites” section of the library because the “colored” section doesn’t have what she needs; a white librarian (listed in the credits as “White Librarian”) refuses her service, causing Vaughan to spirit the book out of the library.

 Role Call: Rhoda Griffis as White Librarian — Information Provider (female)

 Details: Dir.
 Hart Bochner.
 Perf.
 Jon Lovitz, Tia Carrere, Louise Fletcher, Mekhi Phifer.
 TriStar, 1996.

-Synopsis: A parody of films like Dangerous Minds, a naïve teacher (Jon Lovitz) gets a job at a high school in the hood.
+Synopsis: A parody of films like Dangerous Minds, a naïve teacher (Jon Lovitz) gets a job at an urban high school.
 After he makes a would-be inspirational speech at the school assembly, the school librarian yells out, “You suck!”